The water industry today

 “Digital plants” concepts in water

 Digital utility plants leverage a large number of digital applications across the utility production value chain.
 A digital application is a combination of multiple technologies addressing a specific business requirement.
-For example, predictive maintenance, which is a combination of technologies such as IIoT, big data, and artificial intelligence, is a popular digital application to improve productivity and reliability by minimising unplanned downtime.
+For example, predictive maintenance, which is a combination of technologies such as IIoT, big data, and artificial intelligence, is a popular digital application to improve productivity and reliability by minimizing unplanned downtime.

 Applications of digital plant in the water industry